Reasoning Engine

 Five areas are configurable per state:

 * **Barge-in** - Enable or disable caller interruptions.
-A greeting state can suppress barge-in for a configurable shield duration so the agent's opening message always plays in full.
-A quick-answer state keeps barge-in enabled for snappy turn-taking.
+A greeting state can suppress caller barge-in for a configurable shield duration; transport failure or other session termination can still interrupt playback.
+A quick-answer state can keep barge-in enabled for faster turn-taking.

 * **Safety response** - What happens when a safety rule fires.
 Options: stay in the conversation and respond with empathy, suspend the agent and route to an operator, or log an alert without interrupting.